Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

         ...
 ```

-Remember that if you run workflows from a machine with a different operating system than where remote tasks run, for example launching Metaflow runs that have `@kubernetes` tasks from a Mac, some of the available dependencies and versions may not be the same for each operating system.
+Remember that if you run workflows from a machine with a different operating system than where remote tasks run, for example launching Metaflow runs that have remote `@kubernetes` tasks from a Mac, some available dependencies and versions may not be the same for each operating system.
 In this case,
 - you can go to the [conda-forge website](https://conda-forge.org/feedstock-outputs/) and find which package versions are available across each platform, and
 - it might help to you to use `@conda` localized to Metaflow steps, instead of `@conda_base` applied to all flow steps.